Columbia River Rainbow Trout

 The Kettle River is a 175-mile tributary of the Columbia River.
 Flowing south from Canada, the Kettle joins the Columbia River at river mile 706.
 At this point, the Columbia is a large reservoir called Lake Roosevelt, which is impounded behind the Grand Coulee Dam.
 The Kettle River is undammed, making it one of the few rivers constantly flowing into the Columbia.

-Jack and his guide team have been fishing the Kettle since 1994, and guiding on it the last decade.
-During spring thaw (typically May/June), the river may peak at 9000 cfs.
+Jack and his guide team have been fishing the Kettle since 1994 and have guided it for the last decade.
+During the spring thaw (typically May/June), the river may peak at 9000 cfs.
 However, the flows may be as low as 300 cfs by August.
 The Lodge is fortunate to have some private access for put-ins and take-outs.
 The Lodge generally fishes this river in June, July, September, and October.

 Kettle River Rainbow Trout